 On one of my visits to Costa Brava (the region north of Barcelona), I visited the Marrecs de Salt casteller group at their school in Salt, just outside Girona.
 I wasn’t quite sure what to expect but it turned out to be a wondrous and educational experience.

-Building a castell
+Building a human tower or castell

 A castell is successful when the tower is assembled and disassembled in a successive progression.
 The assembly is finished when the castellers are in their designated positions and the ‘enxaneta’ (the peak) climbs to the top and raises his/her hand (more specifically, four fingers).
 In a continuous motion, the enxaneta then descends from the top, followed by the castellers until everyone is back on ground level.
 The ‘pinya’ (the base) is composed of the strongest castellers as they carry the weight of the tower.